 In 1994 David Buss, Professor of Psychology, University of Texas explained –

-'Males have small sex cells, millions of replenishable sperm that move, females have large sex cells, an unreplenishable lifetime supply of 400 ova, a greater investment.
+'Males have small sex cells, millions of replenishable sperm that move, females have large sex cells, an unreplenishable lifetime supply of 400 ova, a much greater investment.
 One sex act of minimal male investment produces an energy consuming 9 month investment by the woman that forecloses alternative mating opportunities.
 Women then bear the further burden of lactation which could last 3 to 4 years.
 Females bear the investment burden of internal fertilisation, gestation and lactation.
 Those who hold valuable resources do not give them away cheaply.
 Sex for women risked enormous investment.
 Evolution favoured women who were highly selective about their mates.
 If they were indiscriminate fewer of their children survived.
 Sex psychology evolved millions of years ago to cope with adaptive problems.
 Some men are cads other men are dads.'

 And as Richard Dawkins in 1976 wrote -